maryreader/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I am a Pre-Doctoral Research Assistant at the STICERD-Gates Hub for Equal Representation at The London School of Economics.
+I will be starting an Economics PhD at Stanford University in Fall 2023.